jonathanulco/laurakalbag-dot-com/content/posts/design-tips-for-developers/index.md

 As this content, and the content immediately below is most useful to the page visitors, I used the dark-on-light contrast to draw the user to those areas.
 It stands out more than the light-on-dark areas above as it is a greater contrast against the overall page background.

-{{< figure caption="At this small size, you can see how my redesign colours draw the eye to the most important content" >}}
+{{< figure figcaption="At this small size, you can see how my redesign colours draw the eye to the most important content" >}}
 	{{< img src="dark-on-ligt.png" alt="At this small size, you can see how my redesign draws the eye to the most important content" >}}
 {{< /figure >}}